AbdooOwd/AbdooOS-64bit/docs/how-it-works.md

     so the **Size Flag** should be 0.
 If 0, then this is another type of segment _(not code nor data)_.

+The **GDT** technically tells the memory segments where they should be.
+For example, the Code Segment must be at `0x08` which means that `cs = 0x08`.
+And the Data Segment must be at `0x10`.

 ## TODO
     -   Add IDT Section